 Our work in Trade and Regional Integration

 International trade is a key driver of economic growth and poverty reduction.
-It can expand markets for growing firms, reduce the cost of inputs for domestic businesses, foster increased consumer choice at lower prices, support the transfer of international expertise and technology, and spur foreign and domestic investment.
+It can expand markets, reduce costs for domestic businesses, provide consumers with greater choice at lower prices, support the transfer of skills and technology, and spur investment.

 To maximise the potential benefits of international trade, countries need to build and sustain a strong trade-enabling environment at all levels.
 Here’s how we've helped developing countries – particularly within East Africa – to do this:

 - TMEA has contributed significantly to substantial gains in East Africa’s trade and regional integration environment during its initial strategy phase (2010-2016).
 LDP will now spend eight months working closely with TMEA’s CEO office and groups of stakeholders to formulate and finalise its second strategy to cover the next five years (2017-2021).

 - Working closely with TMEA to design and deliver a comprehensive project management and results measurement skills curriculum, and conduct training and follow-up coaching to TMEA staff.
 The overarching goal is to achieve “a legacy of enhanced organisational capacity in results measurement”.
 This will help guide TMEA in continuing to develop the communities of practice after the lifetime of the programme expires (2015).